devid7x/galaxy_a22_overlay/README.md

-# Galaxy A22 4G overlay
+# Overlay testing versions for Galaxy A22 4G
 A GSI overlay for the Galaxy A22

 # Install guide